Mental Health Facilities Garland County, AR

 Hot Springs Cboc

-Hot Springs Cboc is a mental health clinic in Garland County, AR, located at 177 Sawtooth Oak Street, 71901.
-Hot Springs Cboc provides telemedicine/telehealth and outpatient treatment.
-Hot Springs Cboc offers cognitive behavioral therapy, individual psychotherapy and psychotropic medication to young adults, adults and seniors 65 or older.
-Hot Springs Cboc also supports seniors or older adults, people with traumatic brain injury and people requiring dual diagnosis treatment.
-Additional services offered at Hot Springs Cboc include integrated primary care services, case management and family psychoeducation.
+Hot Springs Cboc is a mental health facility in Garland County, AR, located at 177 Sawtooth Oak Street in the 71901 zip code.
+Hot Springs Cboc provides outpatient treatment and telemedicine/telehealth.
+Hot Springs Cboc provides couples/family therapy, individual psychotherapy and trauma therapy to young adults, adults and seniors 65 or older.
+Hot Springs Cboc also supports veterans, seniors or older adults and LGBT.
+Additional services offered by Hot Springs Cboc consist of education services, family psychoeducation and suicide prevention services.

 Frequently Asked Questions